79.3% of mothers are granted sole custody of their children. Court-ordered custody arrangements show this notable statistic.

 2. Domestic Violence Affecting Custody

-If a mother is reported to be abusing other members of the household (not the children) will lead to losing custody.
+If a mother is reported to be abusing other members of the household (not the children), it will lead to losing custody.

-The underlying issue here is, exposing children to domestic violence can harm their psychological development.
+The underlying issue here is that exposing children to domestic violence can harm their psychological development.

 3. Impact of Claiming Abused Falsely

-When a mother makes a fake allegation of getting abused against the other parent and these claims are proven to be fabricated, she can lose custody and visitation rights.
+When a mother makes a fake allegation of getting abused by the other parent and these claims are proven to be fabricated, she can lose custody and visitation rights.

 A mother can fail to provide basic needs such as: